 Red Flag Green Flag

 The Rape and Abuse Crisis Center is excited to announce that we are currently in the process of updating our Red Flag Green Flag People curricula.
 The agencies educators have been working on this project in consult with area school counselors as well as the counselors at our agency.
 This initial phase of the project will be completed by the end of 2016 at which time we will be working with curriculum specialists/experts and eventually an illustrator.
 When this project is complete the materials will be available for purchase on our web site/page.
-The current timeline is to have this completed in the spring of 2017, check back periodically for updates.
+The current timeline is to have this completed in the fall of 2017, check back periodically for updates.

 TheRed Flag Green Flag® People program is a personal safety program in which early elementary-aged children learn about different kinds of touches, how to recognize potentially harmful situations (especially sexual abuse), assertive responses, and who their “helpers” are.
 Through the use of a 30-page workbook, students learn about appropriate and inappropriate types of touches…which are referred to as Green Flag or Red Flag touches.

 Child sexual and physical abuse is a problem that parents often have difficulty with when talking to their children.
 It is important to teach children how to prevent or avoid an incident of abuse, but it is hard to do so without frightening them.
 Therefore, the Red Flag Green Flag® People program provides age-appropriate information to children in a non-threatening manner.
 Through learning the difference between “green flag” and “red flag” touches, children are equipped with the necessary vocabulary and knowledge to explain their experiences and feelings to those identified as “helpers” (police officers, parents, teachers, etc.).
 Green flag touches are explained as being those that make a person feel good, happy, and loved.
 Red flag touches are those that cause a person to feel scared, mixed up, or unhappy.